-[R-4.2.3-05] The 5G exposure reference points must enable the IIoT application to request information on the time synchronization methods supported by the 5G NPN and to activate or deactivate time synchronization for a device or a group of devices by applying one of the methods supported by 5G.
+[R-4.2.3-05] The 5G exposure reference points must enable the IIoT application to request information on the time synchronization methods supported by the 5G NPN and to activate or deactivate time synchronization for a device or a group of devices by applying one of the methods supported hv 5G

 [R-4.2.3-06] The exposure reference points must enable the IIoT application to provide a traffic profile applicable to a single connection, to all connections of a device, or to all connections of a group of devices.
-The 5G NPN may use that information to assess its resource capacity and to optimize resource allocation.
+The 5G NPN may use that information to assess its resource capacity and to optimize Note 4: IIoT applications may specify - in addition to resource allocation.
 The traffic profile may be provided when a new connection is requested, or when an existing connection is modified.